UkoeHB/bevy_cobweb_ui/src/sickle_ext/SICKLE.md

 If you are building a multi-entity themed widget, then you need to implement `UiContext` on `C`.
 When an instance of that widget is spawned, you must store all the sub-entities in `C` so they can be retrieved by `UiContext`.

-If you want interactions on a specific entity in a widget to propagate to other entities in the widget, all responsive and animatable attributes for those other entities must be stored in the 'interactive' entity's `DynamicStyle` component. `sickle_ui` allows defining each attribute's `placement` entity, but currently this crate always stores all sub-entity attributes on the base entity, which means interactions automatically and always propagate to sub-entities (TODO).
+If you want interactions on a specific entity in a widget to propagate to other entities in the widget, all responsive and animatable attributes for those other entities must be stored in the 'interactive' entity's `DynamicStyle` component.
+By default all attributes from sub-entities in a widget will be added to the base entity's `DynamicStyle` component.
+You can instead place attributes on sub-entities with the `with_placement` and `and_placement` extension methods.

 ## Implementing themes (and widgets)